nicklalone/IGME-689---Assembly_6502/01 - On Racing the Beam/01 - On Racing the Beam.md

 At its most basic, using terminology that should be familiar to you now, look at the picture below:
 ![](/images/resolution.png)
-This will be covered more in depth on class 2.
+This will be covered more in depth on the enxt time we meet.
 However, what we essentially have is a number of pixels to start processing as the electron beam starts at the upper left and slowly goes down to the bottom right.
 All of your programming with require a bit of mathing out clock cycles to beam positions to a final resolution of about 160x192 pixels.

 Here's a brief glimpse of the specs you'll be working with.

 **Hardware:**
-* Chuck Pebble was responsible for the chipsets around this time.
-He designed:
+* MOS 6507
 	* the 8080, the 6502, and the 6507
 	* This chip is still in use today and has powered everything from the NES to Tamagotchi, and more.
+	* 1.19mhz processor
+* Television Interface Adaptor (TIA):
 	* Technical development of the TIA took the most amount of time at 2 years.
 	* This chip was extremely unique at the time and sets the bar for how games would work very generally in how it sends signals and interprets them to and from the ROM and the TV.
-* The 6532 or RIOT chip has with (R)am: 128 bytes, 16 (I/O) ports, and a programmable (T)imer
+* The 6532 or RIOT chip:
+	* (R)am: 128 bytes, 16 (I/O) ports, and a programmable (T)imer
 	* This is the thing that generally allows you to interact with the 6502 and send signals to the TIA.
+* Cartridge:
+	* 2k - 4k ROM

 **Notes and Misc**
 * Carts contain all ROM and Instructions for hardware.
 * The system itself contains 3 chips (show schematic)
 * The most interesting (maybe) thing about this system is how barebones it is.
 * There are no tuples for coordinates (x,y).
 Instead, you time drawing according to the beam's position.
-	* These days, it's a bit easier with a variety improvements in the compiler (macro.h).
+	* These days, it's a bit easier with a variety improvements in the compiler.

 Here, you won't have a system like Unity do things for you, you have to painstakingly *(and concisely)* write a game on your own (or with a team).
 I will be doing this with you.